o-t-w/blog/src/content/blog/emoji.md

 ```html
 <h1>I ♥&#xFE0E; emoji</h1>
 ```
-On Chrome on Windows this solution is not always enough to render what you want as your font stack can still [effect the result](https://stackoverflow.com/questions/70993962/emoji-variation-selector-doesnt-work-for-user-specified-font).
+The variation selector alone is not always enough to render what you want.
+Unicode Technical Committee Chair Peter Constable told me, "Font fallback logic in text engines is not necessarily going to have special-case logic for variation sequences".
+In some browsers, notably Chrome, your font stack can still [effect the result](https://stackoverflow.com/questions/70993962/emoji-variation-selector-doesnt-work-for-user-specified-font).

 If you're using a lot of emoji, constant use of the variation selector is rather verbose.
 There's a new CSS property on the horizon that will make this easier.